Key Quote

 RAD — REGRESS

-The poem charts a regression from confident community ('We are prepared: we build our houses squat') to isolated terror.
+The poem charts a regressionregression — Moving backwards to a less developed or secure state from confident community ('We are prepared: we build our houses squat') to isolated terror.
 The opening 'we' gradually dissolves as the storm erodes the islanders' sense of collective strength.
 By the final line, the fear is universal and unanswerable — they have regressed from practical, self-assured builders to creatures confronting something they cannot comprehend.

 Key Words